nickmjones/brownsound/readme.md

 Hear a sample of the patch [here](https://github.com/nickmjones/brownsound/blob/master/van_halen_1_sample.mp3).
 This sample was played on a 2000 Fender Telecaster.

+## Using the patches
+After downloading a patch, it needs to go in:
+`~/Music/Audio Music Apps/Patches`
+Then, it should be available as a User Patch in GarageBand.

 ## Future Patches
 Currently, I'm working on:
 - "1984" Era